 Archaeology Sources

 Two primary questions, constantly posed during this project, guided this effort.
-First, how can Section 106 or “contract” archaeology “do better” regarding the information put forth and work conducted in the Chahta homelands?
-Second, what does a contract archaeologist unfamiliar with the archaeology of the Chahta (Choctaw) homeland need to “do better?”
+First, how can Section 106 or “contract” archaeology “do better” regarding the information put forth and work conducted in the Choctaw homelands?
+Second, what does a contract archaeologist unfamiliar with the archaeology of the Choctaw homeland need to “do better?”
 A central tenet of archaeology is looking to the past to understand the present and better inform the future.
-The Chahta Archaeology Item Set examines the basic tools of contract archaeology: the state site files and gray literature.
+The Archaeology Item Set examines the basic tools of contract archaeology: the state site files and gray literature.
 By scrutinizing the archaeology that precedes us, we can effectively grasp the current tasks and improve.
 To this end, we have curated an annotated bibliography of archaeological sites and reports, some of which are not publicly available but are accessible to researchers by submitting a request from the Home page.

 Using the Archaeological Item Set